edizquierdo/CTRNN-HP/README.md

 # Dynamic Recurrent Neural Network with Homeostatic Plasticity

-This is an implementation of homeostatic plasticity in continuous-time recurrent neural networks, following previous work by Williams and Noble <a href="https://www.sciencedirect.com/science/article/abs/pii/S0303264706001729?via%3Dihub">Homeostatic plasticity improves signal propagation in continuous-time recurrent neural networks</a> (2007).
+This is an implementation of homeostatic plasticity in continuous-time recurrent neural networks, following previous work by Williams and Noble "<a href="https://www.sciencedirect.com/science/article/abs/pii/S0303264706001729?via%3Dihub">Homeostatic plasticity improves signal propagation in continuous-time recurrent neural networks</a>" (2007).

 The main part of the code is contained within the CTRNN class.
 The rest of the classes are use to evolve the neural network to produce oscillations.